alexthompson207/whats-cookin/README.md

 ## Wins

 1. Built MVP ....
-2. The testing suite is specific with sad pathing outcomes and 61 total it blocks.
+2. The testing suite is specific with happy/sad path outcomes and 61 total it blocks.

 ## Functionality